 The advocacy group Little People of America defines an individual as having short stature or dwarfism if they have a genetic or medical condition that causes their adult height to be 4' 10" or shorter, regardless of gender.
 But this definition is not set by law, and some individuals with a "dwarfing condition" can be taller.

-While some people may refer to an individual with short stature or dwarfism as a "midget," the term is generally considered offensive.
-The terms "little person," "person of short stature," or "dwarf" are commonly accepted.
+While some people may refer to an individual with short stature or dwarfism as a "midget," the term is considered offensive.
+The terms "little person," "person of short stature," and sometimes "dwarf," are commonly accepted.
 But in every case, it's best to respect the wishes of the individual.

 Short stature and dwarfism can be the result of many different genetic and medical conditions.
 There is no single cause for dwarfism, but some of the leading causes include: